maplbop135/ML_TermProject/README.md

-* Machine Learning Term Project
+### Machine Learning Term Project

 This is a term project for Machine Learning(ITP40010), Handong Global University, 2020

+Codes written by maplbop135.